I would like to pursue the Journalism major. How do I transfer into the Journalism Institute?

 On occasion, the Institute runs courses at other sites including Buenos Aires, Argentina; Madrid, Spain; and Tel Aviv, Israel.
 For more information please contact NYU’s Office of Global Programs.
 You can find out more information about study abroad opportunities through the Journalism Institute on our website.

-If you are majoring in Journalism and you are planning to study abroad, then please speak to the Undergraduate Student Advisor as soon as you make the decision to study abroad and make sure you start your journalism coursework at the beginning of your sophomore year.
+If you are majoring in Journalism and plan to study abroad, speak to the Undergraduate Student Advisor.
+You must start your journalism coursework at the beginning of your sophomore year.

 As you make the decision as to whether or not to study abroad while majoring in Journalism keep in mind that you can only take Journalism elective courses abroad.
 We do not offer any of our required courses abroad.